Entry Level Field Deputy - 2 positions available

 Written and physical ability testing for entry level field deptuy is done on a continuous basis through Public Safety Testing, go to www.publicsafetytesting.com for testing schedule.
 After completing the written and physical ability test with Public Safety Testing entry level applicants scores will come directly to Chelan County Civil Service Chief Examiner for review.
 Must be aware of automatic disqualifiers: https://www.co.chelan.wa.us/files/human-resources/CCSO%20Disqualifiers%202020%20(2).pdf prior to being consider for employment with Chelan County Sheriff's Department.

-- Submit application materials to Civil Service Examiner, Kami Rosser via email to Civil Service Examiner or mail to:
+- For futher information, contact Civil Service Chief Examiner, Kami Rosser via email to Civil Service Examiner